Frequently Asked Questions about Lucky Dumpling Market

 Does Lucky Dumpling Market operate on a cashless system?

 Yes.
 Since 2018, Lucky Dumpling Market has used a cashless point-of-sale system.
-This means that all food and beverage purchases need to be made by card (debit or credit).
-Gift cards are available for purchase on site at the Coopers bar, for those without their own cards.
+This means that all food and beverage purchases need to be made by card.

 What entertainment is available at Lucky Dumpling Market?

 Lucky Dumpling Market features a stage, on which there will be live performances.
 The entertainment program is listed on our What's On page.

 Dogs are welcome in Lucky Dumpling Market, provided they are on a lead, well socialised, and their owners clean up after them.
 Please bring your own water bowl for your dog to drink from.
 We recommend dogs stay up until 7pm, after which the market can become busy and noisy for animals.

 Can I bring my own food and drink into Lucky Dumpling Market?